boyd109/boyd109.github.io/bucket-list/bucket-list.md

 This is a list of things I hope to accomplish during my time at university.

 ## Waterloo:
-- find a job outside of WaterlooWorks
+- Find a job outside of WaterlooWorks
 - Get a developer job
 - Get a co-op in California